brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 5/Ephesians 5 11 bht.md

 2. "We must abstain from giving any consent, or advice, or approbation, or assistance; for in all these ways we have fellowship."
 3. "Where a manifest offense is committed against God, every man will be eager to vindicate himself from any share in the guilt, but very few will guard against connivance; nearly all will practice some kind of dissimulation."

+### Philip Schaff:
+1. "Neither be partakers with the disobedient, nor have fellowship with their works, which are unfruitful works of darkness."
+2. "To have no fellowship is not enough...
+'Reprove' points to oral rebuke, such as shows the immorality of such works, quickens the conscience of the person doing them, with a view to his improvement."
+3. "The danger in the application of this command arises from wrong motives in the heart of the reprover, not from any too strict view of the sinfulness of the works of darkness."

 ### Archibald T. Robertson:
 1. "Have no fellowship with...unfruitful works."